Last Updated on

 • It can be annoyingly loud when printing at top speed

 We were not huge fans of XYZprinting until we got our hands on their newest prodigy, the Da Vinci Mini.
-This pocket-sized printer should undo some of the damage to their reputation that happened courtesy dodgy quality printers that they churned out in the past.
+This pocket-sized printer should undo some of the damage to their reputation, courtesy of dodgy quality printers that they churned out in the past.

-The Da Vinci Mini is a beautifully designed no-frills machine with an intuitive user interface and a very affordable price tag.
-In fact, some of the features of the machine are comparable to much higher priced models.
+The Da Vinci Mini is a beautifully designed, no-frills machine with an intuitive user interface and a very affordable price tag.
+Some of the features of the machine are comparable to much higher-priced models.

 Let’s explore the mini up close.